 We offer two different streams in our BSc degree: comprehensive and research specialist.

 You can combine this program with Computer Science and earn a BSc in Computer Science and Psychology, or with Biology and earn a BSc in Biology and Psychology.
 We also offer a Bachelor of Arts in Psychology.

 What can you do with a degree in Psychology?
 Lots.
-Psychology majors often find employment in government agencies, the pharmaceutical industry, not-for-profit organizations, and a number of other areas in the private sector and government.
+Psychology majors often find employment in government agencies, the health and pharmaceutical industry, not-for-profit organizations, and a number of other areas in the private sector and government.
 With further education, you can also pursue careers in:

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×